Vocational and Further Training

 The principal tasks undertaken by the Chamber of Commerce and Industry (CCI) in vocational training are the following:

-One of the most important tasks of the CCI is advising training employers on all problems connected with vocational training, e. g. the training occupations to be considered, how training should be structured, the use of training aids, and educational, psychological and legal questions.
+One of the most important tasks of the CCI is advising trainees on all problems connected with vocational training, e. g. the training roles to be considered, how training should be structured, the use of training aids, and educational, psychological and legal questions.
 The CCI also gives advice to trainees in all questions concerning their apprenticeship.

 • Intermediate and final examinations

-• Every trainee has to take part at an intermediate examination in the course of his period of training and at an examination at the end of the vocational training.
-The examination serves to show at what the trainee has learned throughout the duration of the training.
-The CCI establishes boards of examiners of practitioners from local companies to hold these examinations.
-The CCI has the governmental order to organize and hold these examinations.
+• Every trainee has to take part at an intermediate examination during and at the end of their vocational training.
+The examination is there to show what the trainee has learned throughout their training.
+The CCI uses boards of examiners and practitioners from local companies to hold these examinations.
+It is under the the suppport of the government that the CCI organizes and holds these examinations.

 Contact details: